 Wendy R. Brewster MD, PhD is a professor specializing in gynecologic oncology.
 She has served as the Director of the CWHR in the Department of Obstetrics and Gynecology, in the School of Medicine at UNC since 2008.
 Dr. Brewster has successfully aligned CWHR’s strategy with that of the NIH’s Office of Research on Women’s Health while increasing the Center’s award revenue by approximately $4.9 million.
 Details pertaining to her clinical achievements and goals may be found here.

 About Carolina Demography

-CWHR utilized the services of Dr. Rebecca Tippett at Carolina Demography to collect the data found within the report card.
-Carolina Demography is a service of the Carolina Population Center at UNC-Chapel Hill that focuses on population change.
-They provide a full array of demographic services for North Carolina businesses, foundations, government agencies, schools, not-for-profit organizations, and many more.
-Carolina Demography may be contacted at firstname.lastname@example.org or visit their website.
+CWHR utilized the services of Carolina Demography to collect the data found within this report card.
+Carolina Demography is a service of the Carolina Population Center at UNC Chapel Hill that focuses on population change.
+They provide a full array of demographic services for North Carolina businesses, foundations, government agencies, schools, not-for-profit organizations, and more.
+Get more information by visiting their website, ncdemography.org.